-H. Transition Age Research-ISA
+G. Transition Age Research-ISA

 Erica McFadden briefed Committee members on the Transition Age Research proposal submitted by the Sonoran UCEDD.
 She explained how the project would build on prior research to create a statewide assessment of transition services in Arizona in order to identify exemplary practices, areas of need, and recommendations for improving post-school employment rates for youth with disabilities.
-Information will be gathered from stakeholder groups in twelve representative school communities, statewide, using qualitative data collection strategies.
-The plan is to use schools of varying sizes and geographic locations including: 3 urban, 3 suburban, 3 rural, and 3 tribal schools.
+Information will be gathered from stakeholder groups in 12 representative school communities, statewide, using qualitative data collection strategies.
+The plan is to use schools of varying sizes and geographic locations including: three urban, three suburban, three rural, and three tribal schools.
 A statewide survey will also be conducted to gather additional information and supplement what is learned at the 12 schools.
-The project and research may be presented at the Transition Conference in 2020 as well as to the Council next year.